 Q: My baby has no teeth at 10 months.
 Should I worry?

 A: Usually not!
-Late teething (up to 15 months) is often genetic.
-If no teeth by 15 months, consult your dentist.
+Isolated late teething (up to 15 months) is usually benign and runs in families.
+If there are still no teeth by 15 months, consult your pediatrician or dentist.

 Q: Is it normal for baby to get teeth out of order?